AgileVentures/av-static-website/source/blog_articles/2016-10-06-non-invasive-programming.html.markdown

 <% end %>
 ```

 with a new partial `_premium_plus_upgrade.html.erb` that was a copy of the one above, but with script elements tweaked for Premium Plus.
-I was reflecting about how that business logic would need to be DRYed out, but not doing that now; putting that one side to see how this failed.
+I was reflecting about how that business logic would need to be DRYed out, but not doing that now; putting that one aside to see how this failed.
 I'm not sure quite what I was thinking, but surprisingly the step actually passed, or at least got us on a few more cucumber steps.
 We laughed about the importance of proceeding in simple steps.
 If we'd got sidetracked extracting business abstractions we'd have had some missing components in our understanding, or at least in my understanding.
 Not that we don't want to extract the business logic eventually, but we don't want to do it prematurely.
 The funny thing then was that we realised that actually we didn't want another credit card payment button for the Premium user who was upgrading to Premium Plus.
-We already had their credit card details; we could craft our own button and endpoint to do the subscription upgrade as described by Stripe in an example in their docs:
+We already had their credit card details.
+We could craft our own button and endpoint to do the subscription upgrade as described by Stripe in an example in their docs:

 ```rb
 subscription = Stripe::Subscription.retrieve("sub_3R3PlB2YlJe84a")